Publications

 EXPERT OPINION: Mass screening programs for AsxCS are neither clinically effective nor cost-effective.
 Nevertheless, targeted screening of populations at high risk for AsxCS provides an opportunity to identify these individuals earlier rather than later and to initiate a number of lifestyle measures, risk factor modifications, and intensive medical therapy in order to prevent future strokes and CV events.
 For patients at 'higher risk of stroke' on best medical treatment, a prophylactic carotid intervention may be considered.

 Talasaz, Azita H, Parham Sadeghipour, Luis Ortega-Paz, Hessam Kakavand, Maryam Aghakouchakzadeh, Craig Beavers, John Fanikos, et al. (2024) 2024.
-“Optimizing Antithrombotic Therapy in Patients With Coexisting Cardiovascular and Gastrointestinal Disease”.
+“Optimizing Antithrombotic Therapy in Patients With Coexisting Cardiovascular and Gastrointestinal Disease.”.
 Nature Reviews.
 Cardiology. https://doi.org/10.1038/s41569-024-01003-3.

 Balancing the safety and efficacy of antithrombotic agents in patients with gastrointestinal disorders is challenging because of the potential for interference with the absorption of antithrombotic drugs and for an increased risk of bleeding.
 In this Review, we address considerations for enteral antithrombotic therapy in patients with cardiovascular disease and gastrointestinal comorbidities.
 For those with gastrointestinal bleeding (GIB), we summarize a general scheme for risk stratification and clinical evidence on risk reduction approaches, such as limiting the use of concomitant medications that increase the risk of GIB and the potential utility of gastrointestinal protection strategies (such as proton pump inhibitors or histamine type 2 receptor antagonists).
 Furthermore, we summarize the best available evidence and potential gaps in our knowledge on tailoring antithrombotic therapy in patients with active or recent GIB and in those at high risk of GIB but without active or recent GIB.
 Finally, we review the recommendations provided by major medical societies, highlighting the crucial role of teamwork and multidisciplinary discussions to customize the antithrombotic regimen in patients with coexisting cardiovascular and gastrointestinal diseases.

 Strom, Jordan B, Yang Song, Wenting Jiang, Yingbo Lou, Daniel N Pfeffer, Omnya E Massad, and Pierantonio Russo.
 (2024) 2024.
-“Validation of Administrative Claims to Identify Ultrasound Enhancing Agent Use”.
+“Validation of Administrative Claims to Identify Ultrasound Enhancing Agent Use.”.
 Echo Research and Practice 11 (1): 3. https://doi.org/10.1186/s44156-023-00038-5.

 BACKGROUND: Ultrasound enhancing agents (UEAs) are an invaluable adjunct to stress and transthoracic echocardiography (STE) to improve left ventricular visualization.
 Despite multiple single center studies evaluating UEA use, investigation into the rates, sources of variation, and outcomes of UEA use on a national level in the United States (US) has been limited by lack of validation of UEA codes for claims analyses.